Over 2,500 rare books, publications, and archival collections, ranging from the 16th century to the present day.

 The theme of exchange — whether cultural, scientific, or commercial — surfaces frequently in the publications collected in this area.
 Ranging from scientific and medical treatises originating in the Arab world, whose Latin translations circulated widely in Europe up through the Renaissance; to first-hand accounts of exploration and trade between the Arabian Peninsula and Europe, Africa, and South Asia; over 2,500 rare books and other publications, some dating back as far as the 16th century, sketch out the various ways that the Arab world has impacted and interacted with other parts of the world.
 Archival collections, rare publications, and ephemera also document various facets of the rapidly evolving societies of the Gulf region, the Arabian Peninsula, and the wider Indian Ocean rim.

 There are over 25 distinct archival collections currently, filling nearly 170 linear feet (54 linear meters) of shelving space.
-Listed below are highlights of some of these collections.
+Listed below are highlights from some of these collections.
 Expand for descriptions and finding aids of each of these highlights.

 Business ledgers, financial records, property deeds, and correspondence that illustrate the role of Iranian merchants in Bahrain in the early to mid-20th century, and collected papers of other merchants and “native agents” who worked for the British Residency in the Gulf during the 18th and 19th centuries.
 (25 linear feet in 12 document boxes, 17 oversize boxes)

 Photographs, documents, and related texts, about the history and traditional methods of constructing Arabian dhows, collected by British diplomat Paul Bergne during his posting in Abu Dhabi in the early 1970s.
 Includes photographs taken by Bergne at dhow construction sites in Dubai and Abu Dhabi (0.5. linear foot, 1 box).